 If the disability is solely the result of cumulative trauma or injury, this benefit shall be limited to the actual period of temporary disability, or for one year, whichever is less.

-Permanent Disability (PD) payments are made to compensate an injured employee for their diminished future earnings capacity due to a permanent impairment or limitation as a result of their work related injury (LC Section 4061).
-An injured employee can receive PD payments and return to work full duty.
+Permanent Disability (PD) payments are made to compensate an injured employee for the nature of the physical injury or disfigurement, the occupation of the injured employee, and his or her age at the time of injury (Labor Code section 4660.1).
+An injured employee can receive a PD rating and return to work full duty.

-For dates of injury 1/1/05 through 12/31/12, the PD payments can be reduced by 15% if the employer offers the injured employee regular, modified, or alternative work within 60 days of his or her permanent and stationary date.
+For dates of injury between 1/1/05 and 12/31/12, PD payments will be reduced by 15% if the employer offers the injured employee regular, modified, or alternative work within 60 days of his or her permanent and stationary date.
 If the employer does not offer regular, modified, or alternative work then future PD payments are increased by 15% after the 60 day period has expired.

 An injured employee who has a permanent partial disability and has not returned to work may be eligible to receive a Supplemental Job Displacement Benefit (SJDB) voucher.

 For dates of injury 1/1/04 through 12/31/12, the amount of the voucher depends on the level of permanent disability and is provided at claim settlement.
 It ranges from $4,000 to $10,000 and can be used to pay for retraining or skill enhancement at a state approved or accredited school, related educational expenses, and fees for a vocational rehabilitation counselor.

 For dates of injury after 12/31/12, the amount of the voucher is set at $6000.00 and is provided at the time the employee reaches maximum medical improvement.